Black Cohosh

 Important Notes

-Hormone-Related Concerns: Women taking estrogen therapy or with hormone-sensitive conditions should consult a healthcare practitioner before using Black Cohosh.
+Those with hormone-sensitive conditions or taking hormone therapies should consult a healthcare practitioner before use.

 This information is for educational purposes only and is not intended to diagnose, treat, cure, or prevent any disease.
 Always consult with a qualified healthcare practitioner before using herbal products.